This two-part article considers the application of IFRS 15 Revenue from Contracts with Customers.

 The best evidence of standalone selling price is the observable price of a good or service when the entity sells that good or service separately.
 If that is not available, an estimate is made by using an approach that maximises the use of observable inputs – for example, expected cost plus an appropriate margin or the assessment of market prices for similar goods or services adjusted for entity-specific costs and margins or in limited circumstances a residual approach.
 The residual approach is different from the residual method that is used currently by some entities, such as software companies.

-When a contract contains more than one distinct performance obligation, an entity should allocate the transaction price to each distinct performance obligation on the basis of the standalone selling price.
+When a contract contains more than one distinct performance obligation, an entity should allocate the transaction price to each distinct performance obligation in proportion to standalone selling prices.

 Where the transaction price includes a variable amount and discounts, it is necessary to establish whether these amounts relate to all or only some of the performance obligations in the contract.
 Discounts and variable consideration will typically be allocated proportionately to all of the performance obligations in the contract.
 However, if certain conditions are met, they can be allocated to one or more separate performance obligations.